carpentries-incubator/fair-bio-practice/_episodes/06-record-keeping.md

 > {: .solution}
 {: .challenge}

+## Why do we need to keep good quality records?
+Good scientific practice includes good record keeping, which ensures not only transparency and reproducibility, but also accountability.
+One prime example of why this is necessary is the recent data scandal surrounding [Novartis' FDA approved gene therapy](https://www.biopharmadive.com/news/novartis-gene-therapy-application-contained-manipulated-data-fda-says/560346/) Zolgensma, for the fatal childhood motor neuron disease Spinal Muscular Atrophy (the most expensive treatment ever approved).
+Novartis submitted manipulated data, showing that the comparison of two versions of Zolgensma in Phase 1 and Phase 3 testing had similar therapeutic activity.
+How can we prevent the occurrence of data manipulation such as this in the future, or how can we as a research community implement practices to make it easier to find manipulated records?
+FAIR record keeping, for example version control can help, as it shows what changes have been made when in electronic laboratory notebooks (ELNs), which will make it difficult to manipulate results such as this without leaving a trace.

+In order to avoid data mismanagement and such unexplained discrepancies, it is imperative to keep dated, accurate, complete and intelligible records of our experiments and the protocols we use.
+This means they should include enough detail for others to reproduce under ideally the same conditions.
+You are, legally (!!) the one responsible for your records, not your colleague, or your PI.

+>## What designates a good record?
+>Both protocols and laboratory records need to be detailed and kept accurate and complete.
+They should be accessible (physically and/or electronically) to others both short and long term.
+Regular back-ups on a cloud and physical hard-drive are necessary to ensure appropriate archiving.
+All your records should be kept in compliance with departmental, institutional, and other regulatory requirements, with special care given to human and animal research records.
+A few common guidelines of good record keeping for protocols and laboratory notebooks are the following:
+>
+> **Protocols**
+> * who thought of the protocol if not you
+> * complete and detailed instructions describing why and how to do an experiment
+> * what special materials and instruments are being used and where they were obtained
+> * health and safety advice and how to dispose of waste
+> * allow repetition of your procedures and studies by yourself and others
+>
+> **Laboratory Notebooks**
+> * contain all relevant details (what, when why and how you did it)
+> * who you are (the person creating the record)
+> * what project(s) is the record part of
+> * information on LOT numbers and batch numbers of cells and antibodies used
+> * what happened and what did not happen (data, including images)
+> * how you manipulated and analysed the results
+> * your interpretation (and the interpretations of others if important) and next steps in the project based on these results
+> * should be well organised for ease of navigation (indexed, labelled, catalogued)
+> * accurate and complete: include all irginal data and important study details (metadata) and successful and unsuccessful studies
+{: .callout}

 ## Why do we want to keep FAIR records?
 Focusing on FAIR this keeps our records Findable, Accessible, Interoperable/Intelligible as well as Re-usable.
 Accessibility that allows better reuse increases our citations and visibility in the field, digital record keeping increases the legibility of notes and provenance (tracking of dates and origins of work) allow for better reproducibility which we have discussed in the previous lesson.
 Additionally, greater accessibility affords accountability to the original creator of the work.
 We will now show you how easy it is to share records once they are online, and address some benefits that new repositories such as electronic lab notebooks (ELNs) or online protocols have.
 There are multiple repo's for ELNs and online protocols.
 We will discuss two free options that are easy to use: [Benchling](https://www.benchling.com/) and [procols.io](https://www.protocols.io/welcome)